 i Developments affecting financial market transactions

-2019 has been an interesting year not so much from the standpoint of changes to the existing legislative framework but rather as a stress test for some of the principal features of a framework that has been put in place over the past few years.
+The year 2019 has been an interesting one, not so much from the standpoint of changes to the existing legislative framework but rather as a stress test for some of the principal features of a framework that has been put in place over the past few years.
 The financial sector is undergoing a dramatic shake-up.
-A combination of two factors – an economic slowdown and the resulting deterioration of the credit quality of banks' loan portfolios on the one hand, and the Bank of Russia's toughening of prudential supervision enforcement practices on the other – has resulted in a large-scale reconfiguration of the structure of the Russian banking sector.
-Many privately owned banks – including the largest – lost their licences and have been put into bankruptcy or have been taken over by the regulator acting through the Deposit Insurance Agency (DIA) or a newly created Foundation for the Consolidation of the Banking Sector.
+A combination of two factors – an economic slowdown and the resulting deterioration of the credit quality of banks' loan portfolios, on the one hand, and the Bank of Russia's toughening of prudential supervision enforcement practices, on the other – has resulted in a large-scale reconfiguration of the structure of the Russian banking sector.
+Many privately owned banks, including the largest, lost their licences and have been put into bankruptcy or have been taken over by the regulator acting through the Deposit Insurance Agency (DIA) or a newly created Foundation for the Consolidation of the Banking Sector.
 The recently adopted recovery and resolution regime is being applied on a large scale, pushing out private shareholders (through mandatory write-off of outstanding equity securities) and replacing them in most cases with government control.
 The banking business is thus being consolidated around state-owned banks.

 Changes to the Securities Market Act have also clarified certain requirements applicable to the offer of securities by foreign issuers, as well as to disclosure of information on such securities by an exchange.

-New rules apply to the quality of collateral for covered bonds: loss or deterioration of collateral are treated as events of default unless disapplied pursuant to the terms and conditions of the bonds.
+New rules apply to the quality of collateral for covered bonds: loss and deterioration of collateral are treated as events of default unless disapplied pursuant to the terms and conditions of the bonds.

 A new set of rules affecting class actions came into effect on 1 October 2019.
 It is now possible to file a class action, including an action on behalf of shareholders of a joint-stock company or other securities holders, in a court of general jurisdiction.